The Adirondack chair is a type of outdoor furniture that is usually made from wood.

 It is characterized by its wide, slanted backrest and broad armrests.

 The name of the chair comes from the Adirondack Mountain range in New York, where it was first designed and built in the early 1900s.

 Today, Adirondack chairs are often used as beach chairs or poolside lounge chairs.
 They are also popular patio furniture items.

-Some people even have them in their garden or backyard.
+Some people even have them in their gardens or backyard.